Day One of freedom for Mideast swap club

 Fatima Mohammed, who came to Gaza from the northern West Bank city of Nablus to see her freed son Bilal, said next time she comes she might bring the 33-year-old Hamas activist a wife.

-"He slept in my arms," said the fond mother.
+"He slept in my arms," she said fondly.
 Bilal was sentenced to 20 years for complicity in the killing of a Jewish settler in 2002 -- a charge he never admitted.

 "For nine years I have yearned to touch my mother," he said as they sat together in the shade of date palms overlooking the brilliant sea.